slvwagner/Zeitmessung/README.md

 There is a disqualification page for racers that will not get to finish.

 # Time measurement
-The microcontrollers relly on a laser light barrier to measuer the time synched with time servers so it is quite accurate, it`s resulution is miliseconds.
+The micro controllers at least a StartGate and a finishingGate relly on a laser light barrier to measuere the time.
+The Time is synched with a time servers so it is quite accurate, it`s resolution is milliseconds.
+However that does need internet connectivity.